pfabrici/hopkin/README.md

 cd C:\Users\hopkin\projects
 git clone gggg myproject

-- prepare a dataabse to store the metadata currently supported is mysql, mariadb

-create database hopkin;
-grant all on hopkin.* to hopkin@'%' identified by 'hopkinpwd';
-( unsecure, change password and % to reasonable values )

 - start hop and create a new project with PROJECT_HOME pointing to your fork or use hop-conf.sh to create the project